morethantesting/morethantesting.github.io/blog/_posts/2018-10-01-first-week-as-qa-lead-in-a-startup.md

 Personally, I presented it in form of a status matrix listing projects and matching them with QA factors that we wanted to improve.
 Also, it's cool to see how everything improves as you go.
 Here's a status matrix I created for one of the previous startups that I worked for:

-{% include image.html url="/blog/assets/qa-process-status.gif" description="QA Status Matrix" %}
+{% include image.html src="/blog/assets/qa-process-status.gif" alt="QA Status Matrix" %}

 ## **2. Assess the risks**